collegeman/sharepress/readme.txt

 * Customize Twitter status hashtag
 * Delay SharePress' sharing for minutes, hours, or days after a post goes live
 * Schedule reposts of your content: keep traffic flowing to your site day and night
+* Total control over all Facebook open graph meta data using filters and/or custom fields

 SharePress is compatible with WordPress Multisite (MU) and WordPress Multi-Network.